PrajvalRaval/google-action-rocketchat-original/README.md

 1. Click on **New Application** on top right.
 Now we need to give it an **Application Name** and a **Redirect URI**.
 1. For Application Name use "rcgoogleaction".
 This can be anything else as well.
    + For the Redirect URI, copy `https://oauth-redirect.googleusercontent.com/r/YOUR_PROJECT_ID` and paste it in the Redirect URI field. **(Paste the Project Id we copied earlier here)**
 1. You'll see it automatically generating Client ID, Client Secret, Authorization URL, and Access Token URL.
-Now copy these from the oauth app page and paste it in the *Client ID, Client Secret, Authorization URL, and Access Token URL* fields in the Client information on Google Action Console Page.
+Now copy these from the oauth app page and paste it in the **Client ID, Client Secret, Authorization URL** and **Access Token URL** fields in the Client information on Google Action Console Page.
 Click **Next**.
 1. Copy **Client ID** and paste it somewhere safe as we will be using it for setting up Firebase Environent Variables.
 1. In Configure your client (optional) section,
    + Tick mark(✔) **Google to transmit clientID and secret via HTTP basic auth header**